annaholovach/clothing-store/README.md

 ###### Endpoint clothing

-Request: POST clothing - create new items in store, this endpoint avalible only for admins
+Request: POST clothing - create new items in store, this endpoint avalible only for admins and moderators

 ```
 {